Work Permit FAQ

 As you might expect, state and federal labor regulations regarding minors have increased since our first years in the job market.
-The following summary of the major requirements is taken from the Guide for the Employment of Teenagers and from the Virginia Department of Labor and Industry.
+The following summary of the major requirements is taken from the Virginia Department of Labor and Industry.
 It addresses many of the employment questions asked by home-educating parents.

 - work at home for parents;